long98191/lost-mine/content/1. World/Sword Coast/Phandalin and Surrounding/Edermath Orchard.md

 Daran is concerned about the [[Redbrands Ruffians]], and he would like to see adventurers teach the ruffians a lesson.
 Like everyone else, Daran knew the Redbrands hang around the [Sleeping Giant](Sleeping%20Giant%20Inn.md) tap house, but he also told you that he'd bet the main Redbrand safe house lies under Tresendar Manor, the ruin at the east edge of town.

 Upon learning that you are fellow adventurers, Daran had a favor to ask you.
 He had heard that mining prospectors coming to [[Old Owl Well]] - a ruin northeast of Phandalin - had been chased from the area by undead.
 He asked you to investigate the ruins, find out who's there and what they're up to.
-He gave you a ring of striding and springing to aid you with the quest, and hinted that he would put in a good word with the Order of the Gauntlet, should anyone suits the characteristics and capability that they are looking for.
+He gave you a ring of striding and springing to aid you with the quest, and hinted that he would put in a good word with the [[Order of the Gauntlet]], should anyone suits the characteristics and capability that they are looking for.
 --> See [[Old Owl Trouble]].

 ## Related People
 [[Daran Edermath]]

 ## Related Quest
 [[Old Owl Trouble]]